1 - CREATING YOUR WORKSPACE

 2 - RFP OVERVIEW

-All received RFPs can be found on a listing page, by hovering your mouse over the black bar on the left-hand side of the screen, in the module named Received RFPs.
+All received RFPs can be found on a listing page, by hovering your mouse over the black bar on the left-hand side of the screen, in the module named RFP/Proposals.

-2. Within the RFP listing page, you can view all the Received RFPs within your workspace.
-This listing page provides you information on your RFPs such as the RFP & project name, the company that sent you the RFP, the project location, and the bid due date.
+2. Within the RFP listing page, you can view all the RFP/Proposals within your workspace.
+This listing page provides you with information on your RFPs such as the RFP & project name, the company that sent you the RFP, the project location, and the bid due date.
 Click on the RFP Name to view a specific RFP.

-Within the RFP, you will see all of the RFP information broken down into tab format.
+5. Within the RFP, you will see all the general bid information broken down into tab format.
 You can click on any of these tabs to see the respective information.

-Drawings, Files & Specifications Tabs: The creator of the RFP can provide files on each of these respective tabs.
-You have the ability to download these files to your local computer by clicking on the next to the file and selecting Download.
+References: The creator of the RFP can provide drawings, files, and specifications on each of these respective tabs.
+You can download these files to your local computer by clicking on the next to the file and selecting Download.

-Discussion Tab: This is a direct chat with the creator of the RFP.
+Messages: This is a direct chat with the creator of the RFP/bid package manager.
 You can ask clarification questions or any other questions directly from this discussion tab.
 This chat thread will carry over to the proposal so any historical information will be present for review there.

-3 - Creating & Submitting a Proposal from a RFP
+3 - Creating & Submitting a Proposal from an RFP

-1. From the RFP in the upper right-hand corner of the screen, you have the ability to select whether to Start a Proposal or decline bidding by selecting Reject RFP.
-To accept this RFP and proceed to the proposal, click Start Proposal.
+1. From the RFP in the upper right-hand corner of the screen, you can select whether to Create Proposal or decline bidding by selecting Reject RFP.
+To accept this RFP and proceed to the proposal, click Create Proposal.

-Add your price in the Estimate Amount field
+Add your price in the My Fee field

-You will notice that the Estimate Amount per Sqft will auto-populate
+You will notice that the Price per Sqft will auto-populate

 If your estimate does not include markup, you can use the Mark Up % field

-6. If your client is requesting Alternate pricing for a quoted item, you will notice highlighted Alternate text next to the quoted item name.
+5. If your client is requesting Alternate pricing for a quoted item, you will notice Alternate text next to the quoted item name.

 Click the Propose New Quoted Item button.